 Outcome-based management is effective with employees who are not physically in the office.
 Discussing goals, assignments and due dates, and then reviewing projects on an ongoing basis can keep the employee and the supervisor stay on track.
 For some tips on how to manage employees on a Flexible Work schedule, see the Resources section of […]

-Interaction with an employee who you may not always see can be accomplished successfully through e-mail, instant messaging, and telephone.
+Interaction with an employee who you may not always see can be accomplished successfully through e-mail, telephone, MS Teams, and Zoom.
 Open, regular communication is very important, as are clearly laid out work assignments and due dates.

-No. Some positions may not be well suited to Flexible Work.
-Use the information in this web site to help you determine a position’s suitability for Flexible Work.
+No. Some positions may not be well suited to Flexible or Remote Work.
+Use the information in this web site to help you determine a position’s suitability for Flexible or Remote Work.